Generalized Degrees of Freedom of Noncoherent Diamond Networks: Main Results

 \section{Main Results}

 In this section, we derive the gDoF for the noncoherent diamond network.
 For this purpose, in Theorem~\ref{thm:cutset_bound_diamond} in Section~\ref{subsec:Upper-Bound}, we first derive a modified version of the cut-set upper bound for the capacity of the noncoherent diamond network.
 This upper bound is in the form of an optimization problem.
 A looser version of this upper bound (that can be easily evaluated) can be used in specific regimes to obtain the gDoF.
-Other regimes require more simplifications to obtain a good upper bound.
+For other regimes, we require a more subtle loosening process (from the modified cut-set upper bound) to obtain a good upper bound that can be achieved.
 We discuss the different regimes in Section~\ref{subsec:Different-Regimes}.
 In Section~\ref{subsec:Regimes-with-Simple}, we derive the gDoF for the simple regimes.
 Here, we use relay selection and the decode-and-forward strategy.

-In Section~\ref{subsec:diamond_case4}, we look at the difficult regime for diamond network and provide the gDoF result in Theorem~\ref{thm:gDoF_difficult}.
-The gDoF result for this regime is developed in several steps through subsequent subsections.
-We calculate new gDoF upper bounds in Section~\ref{subsec:upperbounds_nontrivial} by simplifying and solving the upper bound optimization problem from Theorem~\ref{thm:cutset_bound_diamond}.
-The upper bound is developed through Theorem~\ref{thm:cutset_bound_simplification} and Theorem~\ref{thm:solution_dof_opt_problem}.
-Theorem~\ref{thm:cutset_bound_simplification} reduces the upper bound to a form that can be explicitly solved.
+In Section~\ref{subsec:diamond_case4}, we look at the difficult regime for the diamond network and obtain its gDoF in Theorem~\ref{thm:gDoF_difficult}.
+The gDoF for this regime is derived in several steps through subsequent subsections.
+We calculate new gDoF upper bounds in Section~\ref{subsec:upperbounds_nontrivial} through Theorem~\ref{thm:cutset_bound_simplification} and Theorem~\ref{thm:solution_dof_opt_problem}.
+Theorem~\ref{thm:cutset_bound_simplification} loosens the upper bound from Theorem~\ref{thm:cutset_bound_diamond} to a form that can be explicitly solved for gDoF.
 The solution is obtained by Theorem~\ref{thm:solution_dof_opt_problem}.
 After obtaining the solution for the gDoF optimization problem, in Theorem~\ref{thm:training_nonoptimal}, we show that training-based schemes are not optimal in general for the regime considered in Section~\ref{subsec:diamond_case4}.
 Subsequently, we develop a new scheme that meets the upper bound developed in Section~\ref{subsec:upperbounds_nontrivial}.
 The scheme is described in Section~\ref{subsec:TS-QMF}.
 In Theorem~\ref{thm:inner_bound_ts_qmf}, this scheme is shown to meet the upper bound.